theRealDijida/pacmn/install-server.md

 <br/>
 - 1\.
 Click on the blue circle to create your virtual private server to host your $Pac Masternode.

-## Choose Hosting Location
+- 2\.
+Choose any server location, as seen in the screen shot below.
+Just please don't pick Miami.
+I don't know why, but I've had several users with issues in that datacenter location with vultr.
+I myself have had issues there as well, with random reboots.
+Any other location should be fine.

-Vultr has a lot of datacenters you can choose from to host your vps instance.
+Vultr has a lot of datacenters you can choose from to host your VPS instance.
 Refer to the screen shot below and follow the next step:

 <br/>